9. Advanced Guide to Model Conversion#

 • precision_analysis

-• description: whether to analyze the quantification accuracy of Quant AXModel layer by layer
+• Description: Whether to analyze the quantization accuracy of Quant AXModel layer by layer

 • precision_analysis_method

-• description: precision analysis method, optional PerLayer / EndToEnd.
-PerLayer means that each layer uses the layer input corresponding to the floating point model, and calculates the similarity between the output of each layer and the output of the floating point model.
-EndToEnd means that the first layer adopts floating point model input, then simulates the complete model, and calculates the similarity between the final output result and the floating point model output.
+• Description: Precision analysis method, optional PerLayer / EndToEnd.
+PerLayer means that each layer uses the layer input corresponding to the floating-point model, and calculates the similarity between the output of each layer and the output of the floating-point model.
+EndToEnd means that the first layer uses the floating-point model input, and then simulates the complete model, and calculates the similarity between the final output result and the output of the floating-point model.

 • precision_analysis_mode

-• description: Implementation of layer-by-layer simulation, optional Reference / NPUBackend.
-Reference can run all models supported by the compiler (supports models including CPU and NPU subgraphs), but the calculation results will have a small error compared to the final board results (basically the difference is within plus or minus 1, and there is no systematic error ).
-NPUBackend can run models containing only NPU subgraphs, but the calculation results are bit-aligned with the upper-board results.
+• Description: Implementation of layer-by-layer simulation, optional Reference / NPUBackend.
+Reference can run all models supported by the compiler (supports models containing CPU and NPU subgraphs), but the calculation results will have a small error compared to the final board results (basically the difference is within plus or minus 1, and there is no systematic error).
+NPUBackend can run models containing only NPU subgraphs, but the calculation results are bit-aligned with the board results.

 • highest_mix_precision